Vankog/JustFiddling/README.md

 # JustFiddling
-Just a test with Processing and IntelliJ and git
+Just a test with Processing and IntelliJ and git and github

+we'll see what this will become...